 Some good hints would be to take the first few turns in Lap 1 with ease.
 Avoid any unnecessary fighting and/or collisions with other cars and keep a check on car parts.
 Monitor your tyre wear and fuel levels as well as your battery charge.
 Plan an appropriate strategy with your pit crew and time your pitstops well.
 Race using your brain just as much as using your pedals and you’ll surely taste victory soon!

 And that concludes this Beginners Guide to F1 2020.
-Be sure to follow these tips and stay tuned for the next part in the series.
+Be sure to follow these tips and go check out the next part in the series, The HUD and Terminology Guide.
 It is a banger!
 Do you feel some basic tips are missing?
 Let us know in the comments below!